akrsmv/gcp-cicd-ts-app-playground/README.md

 __update__:
-[Basic documentation of endpoints](./Endpoints.md) Created myself price and usage random data generator, not to have to upload files each time a new dev case is to be tested. `rebuildIndex` method can work wither by downloading data from GCS or via the test data generator.
-Currently opened up myself an admin endpoint to send data generation config:
+[Basic documentation of endpoints](./Endpoints.md) Created myself price and usage random data generator, not to have to upload files each time a new dev case is to be tested. `rebuildIndex` method can work either by downloading data from GCS or via the test data generator.
+I  opened myself an admin endpoint to send data generation config, for ease of manual testing:
 ```javascript
 POST {{gct_api}}/admin/sampledata/generate
 {